 There’s the potential for higher returns and this can increase further when you spruce it up after obtaining a renovation loan for a commercial property.

-If you are unfamiliar with how to get an unsecured loan Singapore from a licensed money lender in Singapore, this is the simple but comprehensive guide you need to read.
+If you are unfamiliar with how to get an unsecured loan Singapore from a licensed money lender in Singapore, this guide is essential for you.

-That is a fair question considering the economic downturn caused by the Covid pandemic.
-However, PM Lee’s speech to the nation on May 31, 2021 made it clear that Singapore is done with lockdowns.
-The nation is moving forward with the assumption that Covid is endemic.
+This is a fair question considering the economic downturn caused by COVID-19.
+However, Prime Minister Lee Hsien Loong’s speech on May 31, 2021 made it clear that Singapore was done with lockdowns.
+The nation would move forward with the assumption that COVID-19 is an endemic disease.

-This means that businesses will swiftly return to normal operations.
-The commercial property market which has been subdued over the past 2 years is free to rebound.
-If things progress as planned, we could see a huge spike in commercial real estate prices very quickly.
+Furthermore, the commercial property market which has been subdued over the past two years could rebound.
+If things do progress as planned, we could see a quick spike in commercial real estate prices.

-A renovation loan for commercial property at this time does seem like a good idea.
+Therefore, a renovation loan for commercial property at this time does seem like a good investment.